kentarokamiyajp/dbt-bigquery-cloud-composer-tutorial/README.md

 1. Enable Cloud Composer API if not

-2. Add role to the service account created when you created the GCE instance to create a composer.
+2. Add role to the service account created when you created the GCE instance to create a composer. (might be done in the 1st step)
    - Target service account name
      - ```<random_id>-compute@developer.gserviceaccount.com```
    - Role name